Point of Sale

 Both TouchBistro and Upserve offer the following add-on features:

-Though a comparison of TouchBistro vs Upserve reveals that both providers offer many of the same add-on solutions, TouchBistro offers a number of specific in-house add-ons that Upserve does not.
+Though a comparison of TouchBistro vs Upserve reveals that both providers offer many of the same add-on solutions, TouchBistro offers a few in-house add-ons that Upserve does not.

 Most significantly, TouchBistro offers an integrated reservations solution.
 TouchBistro Reservations is a complete, end-to-end reservation and guest management platform that allows you to accept and manage mobile and web reservations, create digital waitlists, and communicate with guests via SMS and email.
 The reservations data syncs directly to your POS for a seamless flow of information between the front of house and back of house.

-While it may not be the most important factor when choosing a new POS, price is definitely something to consider when comparing TouchBistro vs Upserve.
+While it may not be the most important factor when choosing a new POS, price is definitely something to consider when comparing TouchBistro vs Upserve POS.

 If you go with the Pro or Pro Plus subscriptions, you get to enjoy a more full range of Upserve’s features.
 However, the Pro and Pro Plus plans come with steep fees, making Upserve one of the more expensive POS systems on the market.
 And keep in mind that even with the Pro and Pro Plus plans, you’ll still have to factor in the monthly cost of certain add-on features, such as gift cards.
 Not to mention, the additional cost of using Upserve Payments as your integrated payment processing solution.